Moderates bring House to standstill in Biden budget clash

 “There’s a long way to go on legislative issues that are going to play out over the next month.
 But for the moment the argument here is about: Shall the House proceed,” said Rep. Richard Neal, D-Mass., the chairman of the Ways and Means Committee.

-It was unclear if the moderates were fully on board and as soon as one meeting broke, another private session was convened with them for further discussion.
+But it soon became clear that moderates were not on board and as soon as one meeting broke, a series of other private sessions were convened with them for further discussion, including in Pelosi’s office.
+At one point, bags of takeout food were delivered nearby.
 What had been a night of scheduled votes came to an unexpected standstill.

 “I’m bewildered by my party’s misguided strategy to make passage of the popular, already-written, bipartisan infrastructure bill contingent upon passage of the contentious, yet-to-be-written, partisan reconciliation bill,” wrote Rep. Stephanie Murphy, D-Fla., a leader of the centrist Blue Dog caucus, in the Orlando Sentinel.
 “It’s bad policy and, yes, bad politics.”